-19. And if a woman has a discharge (menses), and her discharge in her flesh is blood, she shall be in her impurity seven days.
-And whoever touches her shall be unclean until sunset (Leviticus 18:19, Holy Bible Faithful Version).
+19. And if a woman has a discharge (menses, the KJV calls it "an issue"), and her discharge in her flesh is blood, she shall be in her impurity (set apart from others) seven days.
+And whoever touches her shall be unclean until sunset (evening, Leviticus 15:19, Holy Bible Faithful Version).

 Not only were women "unclean" during this period but also the men they had intercourse with and ANYONE who came in contact with her discharge.

-20. And everything that she lies on in her impurity shall be unclean . . .
-21. And whoever touches her bed shall wash his clothes, and bathe in water . . .
-22. And whoever touches anything that she sat on, shall wash his clothes and bathe in water, and be unclean until sunset.
+20. And everything that she lies on (when she is apart from her husband) in her impurity (when she is having a discharge) shall be unclean . . .
+21. And whoever touches her bed (it does not matter whether it is her husband or someone else) shall wash his clothes . . .
+22. And whoever touches anything . . . (will be considered) unclean until sunset.